LOUISVILLE, Ky.—A free morning seminar March 5 at the University of Louisville will focus on the “State of Latinos in Louisville.”

-The 9 a.m. to noon event will involve discussions in Bigelow Hall, Miller Information Technology Center, 2315 S. First Street Walk.
+The 9 a.m.-noon event will involve discussions in Bigelow Hall, Miller Information Technology Center, 2315 S. First Street Walk.

 Sessions will feature information about Louisville’s Latino population, assessment of the needs and strengths of the emerging community and the start of a process to chart a better future.
 Speakers will discuss statistics about the local Latino community and address public education before the group divides into panel discussions about issues.